 While the WpA service has been referred to several times here, driving change does not come from a product.
 It comes from hard work, a desire to improve, measuring the progress, and adjusting along the way.
 And, most importantly, being willing to change.

 Over the next several weeks we will be sharing details on successful organizational change, behavioral analytics, and moving towards a people-centric analytics platform that can better help identify areas for improvement, find best practices, identify new business opportunities, and improve the overall organization.
-We have published an overview of our solution on the Hitachi Consulting website.
+Click the link to view the published overview on our workplace analytics solution.

 People are the most important asset any company has and the most successful people in an organization have always been surrounded by a team helping them.
 Understanding what makes a group successful can drive meaningful change as other groups adopt those best practices.
 This is why WpA is such a powerful tool and why I am so excited to share more about our journey with WpA.